 3. A one-of-a-kind fragrance I made just for the trip

 I don’t know about you but fragrances instantly affect my state of mind and get lodged in my memories of a place for years.
-Fragrances from essential oils, not the overpriced over-advertised fancy perfume bottles that have more dubious chemicals than one can pronounce from their ingredient lists.
+Fragrances from essential oils, not the overpriced over-advertised fancy perfume bottles that smell so artificial and have more dubious chemicals than one can pronounce from their ingredient lists.
 The link between fragrance and memory is one of my favorite quirks about the human brain, and making a special fragrance for each new trip is a wonderful way to exploit that.
 For instance: a few drops of geranium and lemon essential oils mixed with water inside a spray bottle – smells heavenly and a great companion on my Slovenia trip a few years ago.
 Orange essential oil (well diluted) is my favorite on trips to big cities.
 A note of caution: Some people have adverse reactions to certain essential oils, so make sure you use one that works for you.

 4. Sleep mask & Ear plugs

 The importance of good restful sleep we all know well.
 Apart from Yoga Nidra (Yogic sleep) recordings on my phone, chamomile tea and staying the hell away from caffeine in the evenings, I need to shut out light and sound to be able to sleep well.
 I’m a light sleeper and I’ve learned by now that the quality of sleep decides the quality of the day.
 Sleep masks shut out all ambient light, which helps increase the melatonin levels and hence lead to deeper sleep.
 The new book ‘Why We Sleep- The New Science of Sleep & Dreams’ by Matthew Walker does a great job of opening your eyes to the importance of shut-eye.

 5. Kindle & Audiobooks